 This is huge because a child will rarely open up to someone until there is an understood level of trust and security.
-Listen to whatever it is they are willing to tell you and show them you are truly interested in their situation or problem.
-The more you are willing to show patience and grace, the more likely they will be to open up to you.
-However, trying to make them talk or guilt them into talking will cause them to be less likely to open up and more likely to simply shut down.
-Children want you to understand what they are feeling, but they will easily get frustrated if you do, and will seldom share their deepest feelings until they are convinced that you truly care.
-Here’s a few examples of how this might sound in conversation:
+Listen to whatever it is your kids are willing to tell you, and show them you are truly interested in their situation or problem.
+The more willing you are to show patience and grace, the more likely your kids will be to open up to you.
+However, trying to make them talk or guilting them into talking will cause them to be less likely to open up and more likely to shut down.
+Children want you to understand what they’re feeling, but they easily will get frustrated if you force it—and they’ll seldom share their deepest feelings until they’re convinced you truly care.
+Here are a few examples of how this might sound in conversation:

 - I’m really sorry about what you’re going through right now.

 - I feel for you in this situation.
-Tell me how this makes you feel that this has happened to you.
+Tell me how it makes you feel that this has happened to you.

 - What you’re telling me makes complete sense.
 Tell me more.

-Questions are the window to see into a person’s heart, and especially with a child.
-And it’s very important that you don’t just ask yes or no questions, but instead, questions that require a thoughtful answer.
-Because oftentimes, kids know what they are thinking and feeling, but they just don’t know how to put it into words.
-This is where our thought-provoking questions can help unlock the emotions going on inside to help them find a way to express them.
+Questions are windows into a person’s heart, especially with a child.
+And it’s important that you don’t just ask yes or no questions.
+Instead, ask questions that require thoughtful answers.
+Often, kids know what they’re thinking and feeling, but they just don’t know how to put it into words.
+This is where our thought-provoking questions can help unlock the emotions going on inside to help kids find a way to express them.
 Here are some examples:

 - What bothers you most about this situation?